NIST Cybersecurity Framework: A Comprehensive Guide

 Tier #1

 At the lowest level, the measures put in place are largely reactive, rather than proactive, and they provide only minimal defenses.
-There is also likely to be a lack of documented processes and procedures for mitigating risk and managing incidents before they could lead to serious damage.
-An organization that views itself as being in this tier also has little understanding of the risks to its supply chains and other external stakeholders.
+There is also likely to represent a lack of documented processes and procedures for mitigating risk and managing incidents before they could lead to serious damage.
+An organization that views itself as being in this tier likely has minimal understanding of the risks to its supply chains and other external stakeholders.

 Tier #2